GLOBAL MARKETS-World stocks hold near 16-month highs after strong week

 By Alistair Smout

-LONDON, Dec 9 (Reuters) - World stocks held near 16-month highs on Friday, set for a strong weekly gain, while the euro fell further after the European Central Bank's decision to extend its stimulus programme.
+LONDON, Dec 9 (Reuters) - World stocks were set for a weekly gain and held near 16-month highs on Friday, while the euro steadied after swings following the European Central Bank's decision to extend its stimulus programme.

-The MSCI World index was up 0.2 percent, on track for a gain of 2.7 percent for the week.
-The index was less than 0.1 percent below Thursday's peak, which was its highest level since August 2015.
+The MSCI World index was up 0.1 percent, on track for a gain of 2.7 percent for the week.
+The index was just 0.1 percent below Thursday's peak, which was its highest level since August 2015.

-European shares hit their highest level for 11 months, and were set for their best week since February, following the ECB's decision to trim the size of its bond-buying programme while also extending it for longer than many analysts had expected.
+European shares hit their highest level for 11 months, and were set for their best week since February, following the ECB's decision to trim the size of its asset purchase program while also extending it for longer than many analysts had expected.

-The ECB said it would reduce its monthly asset buys to 60 billion euros ($63.7 billion) as of April, from the current 80 billion euros, and extend purchases to December from March - three months longer than some analysts had forecast.
+The ECB said it would reduce its monthly asset buys to 60 billion euros ($63.68 billion) as of April, from the current 80 billion euros, and extend purchases to December from March - three months longer than what some analysts had forecast.

 That dragged down two-year yields across Europe and sharply steepened the yield curve, a gift for banks that typically borrow short maturities and lend long.

-European bank stocks pulled back on Friday, dropping 0.5 percent, but were still up nearly 10 percent for the week, with the sector set for its biggest weekly rise since December 2011.
+European bank stocks pulled back on Friday, dropping 1 percent, but were still up 9.2 percent for the week, with the sector set for its biggest weekly rise since December 2011.

-One month on from November's U.S. presidential election, world stocks have gained nearly 4 percent, with Wall Street spurred to all time highs on hopes of higher growth and inflation as a result of President-elect Donald Trump's planned fiscal stimulus.
+One month on from November's U.S. presidential election, world stocks have gained 3.8 percent, with Wall Street spurred to all time highs on hopes of higher growth and inflation as a result of President-elect Donald Trump's planned fiscal stimulus.

 "(That's) the best of both worlds for investors."

-The euro dipped for a second day, after Thursday's ECB announcement drove its biggest daily loss against the dollar since Britain's vote to leave the European Union in June.
+The euro recovered a foothold on Friday, after an extension of the European Central Bank's programme of money-printing till the end of next year drove its biggest daily loss against the dollar since Britain's vote to leave the European Union in June.

-It was trading around $1.0576, down nearly 0.4 percent against the dollar, having spiked as high as $1.0875 on Thursday in initial reaction to the ECB move.
+It was flat against the dollar, spiking as high $1.0875 on Thursday before tumbling as ECB President Mario Draghi said the unexpected move was not an outright winding-down of the central bank's quantitative easing (QE) program, and the central bank reserved the right to increase the size of purchases again if the euro zone economy falters.

-The dovish tone of the ECB also saw a fall in euro zone borrowing costs, led by Southern Europe, though some said 2016 was the high water mark for monetary easing.
+The dovish tone of the ECB also saw a fall in euro zone borrowing costs, led by Southern Europe.

-"You have to say central bank stimulus has peaked in 2016," said Charles Mackenzie, chief investment officer, fixed income, at Fidelity International.
-"The ECB are committed to keep quantitative easing continuing, and Bank of Japan has some way to run, so there's still a lot of QE going into 2017, but you have to say it has peaked."

 The ECB's bond purchase changes came less than a week before the Federal Reserve's policy meeting next Tuesday and Wednesday.